Fill our form to download your free research report, written by Dr Mark Hawker.

 Statistics from the Department of Health show that each day there are more than 8,500 elderly patients being treated by the NHS that have been on hospital wards for weeks, even though they may be well enough to be looked after at home should they have the right support.
 In June 2016 alone 115,425 bed days were lost due to delayed discharges, a figure that is just under 80% more than the same period five years ago.

-The cost of bed blocking
+the cost of bed blocking

 Experts behind the NHS bed blocking studies have forecast a 24% rise in the number of delayed transfer of care beds between now and 2021, with the possibility of costing the NHS up to £3.3billion in total.